assemble/assemble/docs/_verb/helpers.md

 > Using helpers in templates

+## Overview

+- Helpers are stored on the `assemble.options` object.
+- Helpers can be defined and used in any way you need in your projects.
+- Assemble uses the same API to set [default options][built-in options] for some of assemble's built-in features, such as `layout` and `layoutdir`.
+Defaults can easily be changed, disabled or overridden.

 ## What are helpers?

 Helpers are just regular javascript functions that can be used in templates.
 Helpers are used to inject or transform data or content.